 We’ve gathered our most valuable planting information here to help assure your gardening success.
 Download our comprehensive planting guide, view our planting videos or use our website header search box to find the plants and gardening articles you’re looking for.
-If you still have questions, feel free to call our gardening experts at 800-925-9387.

-Starting A New Garden:
+Starting A New Garden

-The Right Plant For The Right Place You’re sure to have the best garden success if you match the spot in your garden with a plant’s needs.
+The Right Plant For The Right Place: You’re sure to have the best garden success if you match the spot in your garden with a plant’s needs.
 Your hardiness zone, soil type, light and moisture availability should match the plants you choose.
 Read our guide on Matching Plants To the Right Growing Conditions or use our plant filters to narrow your choices to just the right ones for your garden.

 Gardening With Plants, Bulbs & Seeds

 Perennial Plants – Garden-favorite perennials include fragrant Lavender, long-blooming Hummingbird Mint (Agastache), water-thrifty Penstemon and deer-resistant Salvia.
 Perennial plants are a wonderful investment.
 Gardeners love them because these long-lived plants are set in the ground and return year after year, growing more robust and blooming more abundantly over time.
 Perennials can sometimes start out slow—the old adage is first they sleep, then they creep, then they leap!
 But once established, they’ll reward you with beautiful flowers that return each year.
 If you’re an experienced gardener, you’ll probably want to check out our unique plants, many of which are exclusive to High Country Gardens.
 Perennial Garden